Approximate Sampling and Counting of Graphs with Near-Regular Degree Intervals: Proof approach overview

-In order to show that the degree interval Markov chain is rapidly mixing, it suffices to show that $\beta$, $\gamma$, all $\beta_m$ and $\gamma_m$, and all spectral gaps can be lower bounded by $1/q(n)$ for some polynomial $q(n)$.
+and in order to show that the degree interval Markov chain is rapidly mixing, we need to show that $\beta$, $\gamma$, all $\beta_m$ and $\gamma_m$, and all spectral gaps can be lower bounded by $1/q(n)$ for some polynomial $q(n)$.

-Note that in order to show that the switch-hinge flip Markov chain is rapidly mixing, it suffices to show that $\beta_m$ and $\gamma_m$ and the spectral gaps involved in \eqref{eq:decomp2} are polynomially bounded, where $m$ is given.
-That is, we only need to consider the second decomposition step.
+While this is what we are going to do for Theorem \ref{thm:main_chain}, recall that for Theorem \ref{thm:main_switch_hinge} (directly) and Theorem \ref{thm:main_result} (through Theorem \ref{thm:main_switch_hinge} and the reductions in Appendix \ref{sec:counting}), we only show that the switch-hinge flip Markov chain is rapidly mixing.
+In that case, it suffices to show that $\beta_m$, $\gamma_m$, and the spectral gaps involved in \eqref{eq:decomp2} are polynomially bounded for any given $m$ (and the polynomial bound is independent of $m$), i.e., we only need to globally consider the second decomposition step.
 A polynomial lower bound on $\beta$ and each one of the $\beta_m$ follows by the very definition of the degree interval Markov chain (see also the discussion after its definition).
 In order to bound $\gamma$ and $\gamma_m$, for all $m$, we use Lemma \ref{cor:short_alt_cycle}.
 Roughly speaking, we need to show that we can move rather easily between realizations of two degree sequences $\myd$ and $\myd'$, with $\sum_i |d_i - d_i'| = 2$.
-The high-level idea is to show that it is either directly possible to perform a hinge flip in order to transition from a graph $G$ with degree sequence $\myd$ to some $G'$ with degree sequence $\myd'$, or that $G$ is not too far away from some other graph $H$ with the same degree sequence $\myd$ from which it is possible to directly move to some $G'$ with degree sequence $\myd'$ via a hinge flip.
+The high-level idea for $\gamma_m$ is to show that it is either directly possible to perform a hinge flip in order to transition from a graph $G$ with degree sequence $\myd$ to some $G'$ with degree sequence $\myd'$, or that $G$ is not too far away from some other graph $H$ with the same degree sequence $\myd$ from which it is possible to directly move to some $G'$ with degree sequence $\myd'$ via a hinge flip.
 We take an analogous approach for bounding $\gamma$ but in terms of addition/deletion operations rather than hinge flips.

 The gaps of the chains $\mathcal{M}_{\Gd}$ are globally bounded because of known rapid mixing results for the switch Markov chain \cite{AK2019} (Corollary \ref{cor:switch}).
-In order to show Theorem \ref{thm:main_result}, it therefore remains to bound $\gap(P_{\mathcal{D}_m})$, which we do in Section \ref{sec:D_m}; an outline is given in Section \ref{sec:FPRAS}.
-For Theorem \ref{thm:main_chain}, we additionally also need to bound $\gap(P_{\mathcal{T}})$, which we do in Section \ref{sec:T}; a brief outline is given in Section \ref{sec:main_chain}.
+Therefore, in order to show Theorem \ref{thm:main_switch_hinge}, it remains to bound $\gap(P_{\mathcal{D}_m})$, which we do in Appendix \ref{sec:D_m}; an outline is given in Section \ref{sec:FPRAS} below.
+For Theorem \ref{thm:main_chain}, we additionally need to bound $\gap(P_{\mathcal{T}})$, which we do in Appendix \ref{sec:T}; a brief outline is given in Section \ref{sec:main_chain}.